Nutzzz/Civ5-EthnicDiversity/readme.txt

 R.E.D.
 Modpack
 for Civilization 5
-v.28
+v.29 Beta

 	-- Presentation --

 Regiment and Ethnic Diversity for Civilization V.

 - Rescaling : All human and mounted units have been scaled down; no more giant infantry against mini tanks!
 Of course, the relative scale is nothing close to reality, but it does give a better sense of proportion.
-The sea and air units are rescaled the same way, relative to each other in their respective domain.
+The sea and air units are resized in the same way, relative to each other in their respective domain.
 - Formation : Most units are now multi-figure, and the number of figures is raised in all human and mounted units.
 Existing formations have been reworked to reflect the change in scale, and 14 new formations have been added.
 - Diversity : Hundreds of new unit models for diversity, with no change to gameplay.
-See newunits.xls or forum thread on CivFanatics website for details.
+See newunits.xlsm, version history below, or forum thread on CivFanatics website for details.

 	-- Installation --

 - Important : Delete previous version of the mod when updating, or the VFS may cause bugs.
-Save-game compatibility is not assured; you should always finish your current game before updating.

 From CFC:
 1. Download the .civ5mod file to your mod folder (..\My Documents\My Games\Sid Meier's Civilization 5\MODS).